azdabat/Offoensive-Security-For-Pen-testing-Only-/README.md

 No Persistence / No Lateral Movement: This repository intentionally excludes any code that performs persistence or lateral movement.
 It is a simulation framework only.

 Responsible Disclosure: If you discover vulnerabilities while testing, follow your organization’s responsible disclosure policy.

-Support & Next Steps

-If you want help with any of the following, I can assist safely:

-Create a benign simulation harness that emits synthetic events compatible with your SIEM (JSON log lines you can ingest).

-Build sample detection queries (KQL / Sigma) that operate on the simulated logs to validate your rules.

-Draft incident playbooks and pivot queries for analysts to follow when simulated alerts fire.

-Convert the simulation logs into a small dataset for use in detection engineering pipelines or unit tests.

-To proceed, tell me which of the above you want (e.g., “generate KQL rules for simulated recon and persistence logs”), and I’ll produce safe, ready-to-use artifacts.

-Remember: this README is a defensive, educational resource.
-It intentionally avoids any operational instructions that could create or deploy real malicious capabilities.
-Use it to design reliable, legal, and safe detection testing workflows.

----

-If you want that pasted into a file in this session (e.g., saved to `/mnt/data/README.md`) or converted to a PDF, say the word and I’ll generate it for you (safe, read-only file creation only).
-::contentReference[oaicite:0]{index=0}